-The basic rule for all electronics is that the current flowing in the circuit always returns to its source.
+The basic rule for all electronics is that the current flowing in the Ethernet circuit always returns to its source.
 So, there should always be a return path for the signals, and this return path will form a loop antenna with the outbound signal path.
 If the loop area is kept small, then no EMI/EMC problems will be created, but if for any reason the loop area becomes larger, then the designer may find themselves with severe EMI/EMC issues.
 These EMI/EMC issues may severely degrade the performance of your device in ways you do not expect, and at the very least are likely to cause you to fail EMC testing when seeking certifications required to legally market/sell your product.

 Based on both the theory and experimental evidence for high-speed signals, the current return path will follow the trace on the layer that is beneath it.
-In other words, its reference plane.
+In other words, it's a reference plane.
 Keeping a solid reference plane below any high-speed signal routing will minimize the loop area and prevent any impedance discontinuity.
 If for any reason, plane voids are created beneath a high-speed trace, stitching capacitors should be used to create a return path.
 The use of stitching capacitors is also recommended if the power plane is also the reference plane for a high-speed signal that creates a return path to the current source.
 These rules are illustrated in Figure 21 below, showing bad practices on the left and good practices on the right.

 Trace Properties and Geometry

 Each trace on the PCB will have a characteristic impedance, calculated with respect to its reference plane.
-Altium Designer has impedance calculation tools built-in; however, for high speed signals, there are many other tools to assist with simulating performance and verifying calculations.
+Altium Designer has impedance calculation tools built-in; however, for high-speed signals, there are many other tools to assist with simulating the performance and verifying calculations.
 There are a lot of mathematical formulas as well as calculation tools available, such as the “Saturn PCB Tool (Free)” and a licensed tool offered by Polar Instruments that can perform these calculations.

-The required trace width and dielectric spacing may be easily calculated for required impedance according to the PCB stack-up.
+The required trace width and dielectric spacing may be easily calculated for the required impedance according to the PCB stack-up.
 Generally speaking, using 45° bends is preferable to using 90° bends.
 At the same time, traces, serpentines, and pairs are better if they are separated as much as possible to prevent any crosstalk and to increase their glitch immunity.
 Also, the use of stubs should be avoided.
 Finally, to prevent crosstalk between adjacent layers, any parallel signal routing along layers should be avoided unless there is a solid plane between them.
 These rules are illustrated in Figure 22 below, showing bad practices on the left and good practices on the right.

 We know that a microstrip patch and slot antennas are designed to create electromagnetic fields for transmission and reception deliberately.
 A poorly designed PCB may also inadvertently have many unintentional antennae that radiate at different frequencies.
 If the trace is a transmission line, then reflections may be a really big problem.
 When laying out traces, the designer should roughly estimate if the trace length could act as an antenna and turn the conducted signal into a radiated signal and if a termination resistor is needed to prevent any reflections.
-The following examples, based on some rules-of-thumb, will explain these issues.
+The following examples, based on some rules of thumb, will explain these issues.

 The second problem comes from the signal rise time, as it is directly related to the bandwidth.
 The sharper the edges, the higher the bandwidth.
-For a microstrip configuration on an FR4 board, the signal travels with a speed of 6.146 ps/mm.
-Thinking about a signal has a rise time of 340 ps, the trace may be un-terminated if it is shorter than a length of (1/10)*(340/6.146) = 5.53mm.
+For a microstrip configuration on an FR4 board, the signal travels at a speed of 6.146 ps/mm.
+Thinking about a signal that has a rise time of 340 ps, the trace may be un-terminated if it is shorter than a length of (1/10)*(340/6.146) = 5.53mm.
 It is always better to have a termination resistor, but a shorter trace means there should be no issues with reflections and standing waves.

-Since the principles behind high-speed circuit layout design are a massive topic, it is nearly impossible to touch on all the aspects of it in this brief article.
+Since the principles behind high-speed Ethernet circuit layout design are a massive topic, it is nearly impossible to touch on all the aspects of it in this brief article.
 Just as the generic rules-of-thumb are mentioned briefly, the following table provides some typical Gigabit Ethernet layout restrictions and requirements.

 Table 4.
 Gigabit Ethernet Layout Requirements